mindspore-ai/docs/tutorials/lite/source_en/use/build.md

     │   │   └── registry # Header files of customized op registration
     │   └── lib      # Inference framework library
     │       ├── libminddata-lite.so     # The files of image processing dynamic library
+    │       ├── libmsdeobfuscator-lite.so  # The files of obfuscated model loading dynamic library
     │       ├── libmindspore-lite.a     # Static library of infernece framework in MindSpore Lite
     │       └── libmindspore-lite.so    # Dynamic library of infernece framework in MindSpore Lite
     └── tools